 The last 35 km drive to Tiebele was on heavily rutted dirt road so the entire drive from Ouaga took 4 hours each way.

-Tentative WHS: (24/01/2012).
+Cour royale de Tiébélé Tentative WHS: (24/01/2012).
 Royal Court of Tiébélé.

 Located at the foot of a hill in a plain landscape, the Royal Court of Tiébélé forms an irregular circular space of approximately 1.2 ha.
 It is accessed from the southwest by the main entrance.
 There are several characteristic elements: the Pourou, a sacred mound where the placentas of family members are buried, the nabarê, the altar of the ancestor, the red fig tree, sacred stones, the courthouse, the cemetery of the ancestors and at the bottom the concessions divided into 5 domains corresponding to the following categories: the princes, the guardians of the drums, the elders, the little brothers, and the spokespersons.
-Each concession is organized around a parent company which, seen from above, has the shape of a figure eight.
+Each concession is organized around a parent company which, as seen from above, has the shape of a figure eight.
 The courtyard is characterized by a rich traditional architecture of a defensive character.
 It is surrounded by high fence walls connected by the walls of the dwellings.
 The whole forms an enclosure that is difficult to cross.

 The Kassena are among the oldest ethnic groups in Burkina Faso.
 The origin of the chiefdom of Tiébélé, the most important of Kassongo, dates back to the 16th century.